MechanicalSmile/discord_auth_service/README.md

 ## Environment Variables

-Make sure to set the following environment variables in your .env file:
+Make sure to set the following environment variables in your '.env' file:
 ```
 DISCORD_CLIENT_ID=<Your Discord Client ID>
 DISCORD_CLIENT_SECRET=<Your Discord Client Secret>